 Reminder - Trustee Roles and Responsibilities Webinar

-A Trustee Roles and Responsibilities Webinar is scheduled for Tuesday, 15 June 10am - 12pm.
+A Trustee Roles and Responsibilities Webinar is scheduled for Tuesday 15 June 10am - 12pm.
 This event will examine the different types of trustee, duties and liabilities, charity law, good practice and advice on recruiting new trustees.

 Please click here to book your ticket.